 Laura uses geodetic methods to investigate deformation of the Earth’s crust at plate boundaries.
 She conducts research at various locations, including New Zealand, Papua New Guinea, Solomon Islands, and Japan.
-One of Laura’s major research interests is investigating slow slip events at subduction zones.
-She typically uses land-based GPS methods, but has recently begun using seafloor geodetic instruments to investigate seafloor deformation in offshore slow slip events.
+In 2002, Laura was the first to record slow slip events in New Zealand’s Hikurangi Margin subduction zone.
+Investigating slow slip events at subduction zones has remained central to her research ever since.
+She uses both land-based GPS methods and seafloor geodetic instruments to investigate seafloor deformation in offshore slow slip events.

 tectonics, crustal deformation, earthquakes